KPIT Tech, Bharat Electronics & 13 other stocks to go ex-dividend; M&M, BHEL, PB Fintech Q3 results today

 KPIT Technologies (KPIT Tech), Bharat Electronics, Care Ratings, Jubilant Ingrevia, NACL Industries, MAS Financial Services, Clean Science and Technology and GE Shipping are among 15 stocks that will go ex-dividend today.
 Evans Electric will go ex-bonus, VRL Logistics and Sportking India will turn ex- share buyback while Veer Global Infraconstruction will go ex-rights today.
-The day would also see companies such as Mahindra & Mahindra, Power Grid, Info Edge, BHEL, Oil India, PB Fintech, Fortis Healthcare, Nalco, and Delhivery to come out with their quarterly results.
+The day would also see companies such as Mahindra & Mahindra, Info Edge, BHEL, Oil India, PB Fintech, Fortis Healthcare, Nalco, and Delhivery to come out with their quarterly results.

 KPIT Tech shares would turn ex-dividend today.
 KPIT Tech had announced an interim dividend of Rs 1.45 per share.
 Today is also the record date for the same.
 The dividend will be paid on March 2.